matisidler/matisidler/README.md

 - 👋 Hi, I’m @matisidler
 - 👀 I’m interested in Golang, backend and cloud services!
-- 🌱 I’m currently doing a full intensive course of Go.
+- 🌱 I’m currently doing a full intensive course of Go, and developing software for Payvalida.
 - 💞️ I’m looking to collaborate on Backend projects.
-- 📫 How to reach me: @AndoCodeando on Twitter. @matisidler on Instagram.
+- 📫 How to reach me: @matisidler on Instagram.
+Matias Sidler on Linkedin.

 <!---
 matisidler/matisidler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.